timiodubola/CFC_SISYPHUS_Global_Systems/README.md

 Visit the [repository](https://github.com/uqktiwar/IBM_SpotAI_SISYPHUS) or see its contents below.

 ## Solution Description
-For the AI Spot Challenge we utilized an appropriate hybrid data-management strategy.
+For the AI Spot Challenge, we utilized an appropriate hybrid data-management strategy.
 We tested multiple supervised machine learning algorithms using the Cloud Pak Auto AI service with our ground-up built dataset.
-We are exploring Watson Studio & Cloud Pak for future unsupervised ML (e.g., dimensionality reduction) with our multicloud data platform.
+We are exploring Watson Studio & Cloud Pak for future unsupervised ML (e.g., dimensionality reduction) with our multi-cloud data platform.
 We can scale the data architecture across government, professional and community stakeholders for needed capabilities to drive smarter mitigation planning decisions and prioritize project implementation.

-Our ultimate aim is to reliably predict the flood risk associated with properties in New Orleans (our pilot city for this project) and deliver the results to different stake holders (home-owners, government officials etc.) in an interactive manner combining the power of machine learning/AI and augmented reality.
+Our ultimate aim is to reliably predict the flood risk associated with properties in New Orleans (our pilot city for this project) and deliver the results to different stakeholders (homeowners, government officials, etc.) in an interactive manner combining the power of machine learning/AI and augmented reality.
 For the IBM CFC Global challenge, we submitted a web app (https://github.com/trungvu08/CFC_SISYPHUS_Global_Systems) that utilizes ArcGIS maps and WebXR to provide different users with an immersive augmented reality experience of assessing their properties' flood risks, and viewing their city's green and grey infrastructure.
 The immersive experiences in that solution were provided as demonstrations.

-For the AI Spot challenge, we took the first step towards completing the back end code to enable automated predictions of flood risk for individual properties.
+For the AI Spot challenge, we took the first step towards completing the backend code to enable automated predictions of flood risk for individual properties.
-Since, we are not currently at liberty to release data from indivdual properties, we aggregated the data according to census blocks.
+Since we are not currently at liberty to release data from individual properties, we aggregated the data according to census blocks.
-We used this test dataset (flood_risk_binary_rm_ufeats_labels.csv) describing various attributes (land use, water area, tree count, no. of buildings, repetitive flood loss etc.) of these census blocks to predict the FIRM score.
+We used this test dataset (flood_risk_binary_rm_ufeats_labels.csv) describing various attributes (land use, water area, tree count, no. of buildings, repetitive flood loss, e.t.c.) of these census blocks to predict the FIRM score.
-The FIRM score represents a "Flood insurance rating" issued by the Federal Emergency Management Agency (FEMA), with a high FIRM score indicative of a high flood risk.
+The FIRM score represents a "Flood insurance rating" issued by the Federal Emergency Management Agency (FEMA), with a high FIRM score indicative of high flood risk.

 ## About the Dataset
 ### The following variables were used as predictors in our model: